Summary ꙳ Objectives

 This lesson's activities are a mix of discussions, nature quests, walks and arts & craft.
 The intent is to connect us to the natural beauty of Spring and its promises of a fun and beautiful Summer to come.
 Happy Spring to all! ツ

 If we close our eyes, we can smell that Spring is in 'the air'.
 Signs are everywhere: green plant shoots under the leaf litter.
 Insects and worms are active under the rocks, the buds feel ready to explode, the birds are coming back and getting louder, and nests in trees are reappearing.
-For some of us living in the regions away from the tropics, it is often felt as a relief after a cold and harsh winter.
+For some of us living in the regions away from the tropics, it is often felt like a relief after a cold and harsh winter.
 It's a time where Life awakens and gets ready to mate, raise families and accumulate food for what's to come...

 Discuss animals and plants activities in Spring.
 For instance, explore: